mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 2.3 Functions
-* Function names should be written using only lower case characters and underscores to separate words.
+Function names should be written using only lower case characters, numbers and underscores to separate words.
 ```
 void send_message();  // Correct
 void sendmessage();  // Wrong